elastic/apm-agent-nodejs/lib/opentelemetry-bridge/README.md

     uses `AttributeValueLengthLimit (Default=Infinity)`.
     (We could consider using the configurable `longFieldMaxLength` for the attribute value truncation limit, if there is a need.)
-  - Span links and events are not current supported by this bridge.
+  - Span events are not currently supported by this bridge.
+  - Span link *attributes* are not supported by the bridge (Elastic APM supports span links, but not span link attributes).

 - The OpenTelemetry Bridge spec says APM agents ["MAY"](https://github.com/elastic/apm/blob/main/specs/agents/tracing-api-otel.md#attributes-mapping)